Our research is editorially independent but we may earn a commission for purchases made through our links.

-Dubrovnik is not only a strikingly picturesque city, it’s renowned for its affordable accommodation and lack of crowds.
+Dubrovnik is not only a strikingly picturesque city, it’s renowned for its medieval charms and as one of the most captivating ‘Game of Thrones’ filming sites.
 Enjoy beautiful white sand beaches and crystal blue waters along with a vibrant city life and Baroque palaces.
 You might even take a day trip to one of the sparsely populated islands of Kolocep, Lopud or Sipan where you’ll discover an array of unspoiled beaches, or venture just a short drive from the city to enjoy scenic mountain hikes.

 Lake Bled is one of Europe’s best kept secrets, surrounded by alpine mountains it looks as if it stepped right out of the pages of a fairy-tale book.
 Located on a tiny isle in the center of the glacial blue waters is Bled Castle, calling artists and photographers from around the world to capture its beauty at sunrise, when the first rays of sunshine break through the morning sky.